Quick Exit

 Will ICBT be able to meet the needs of PSP?

-ICBT is based on research with thousands of clients from Australia and Canada.
-PSPNET staff have systematically worked to adapt ICBT treatment materials to meet the needs of PSP.
-We will be seeking your feedback throughout ICBT to help us continually improve our services.
-There may be specific or unique needs that arise during ICBT, but our PSPNET staff will make every effort to ensure that your concerns are met with the utmost attention and support.
-The PSPNET staff are committed to working with first responders and PSP.
+ICBT is based on research with thousands of clients in Australia and Canada, and has now been studied with thousands of PSP as well.
+PSPNET has adapted the treatment materials to better meet the needs of PSP.
+We gather your feedback throughout the course to continuously improve our services.
+If unique needs arise, our team is dedicated to addressing your concerns with care and support.
+PSPNET staff are committed to working with first responders and PSP.

 Will ICBT be private and confidential?

-ICBT is offered through the PSPNET website which is located at and maintained by the University of Regina.
-Information shared with therapists is encrypted using secure socket layer (SSL) technology (protocol similar to online banking).
-All messages are sent and stored on our secure server, which is also encrypted.
-Your identifying information on the server is only available to the therapist assigned to work with you and their supervisor.
+ICBT is provided through the PSPNET website, hosted and maintained by the University of Regina.
+All information shared with therapists is encrypted using secure socket layer (SSL) technology, similar to online banking.
+Messages are securely sent and stored on our encrypted server.

 Will my participation in ICBT be kept confidential?

-Your participation is confidential.
-There are, however, some circumstances when we may need to break confidentiality, such as when there is:
+Your participation is confidential and only members of the PSPNET research team have access to information.
+However, there are some circumstances when we may need to break confidentiality, such as when there is:

 1. potential, imminent harm to you or others;